actionwatcher/MorseCodeX/README.md

 Ser Num checkbox will allow sending random numbers with both cut and full numbers like you will hear in real contest

+## Custom Data Files

+MorseCodeX empowers you to tailor your practice sessions with custom data source files, allowing you to focus on specific characters, words, or patterns.
+By default, MorseCodeX looks for data files in the following locations, depending on your operating system:

+-   **macOS:** `~/Library/Application Support/MorseCodeX/data`
+-   **Windows:** `~\AppData\Local\MorseCodeX\data`
+-   **Linux:** `~/.MorseCodeX/data`

+Note that the symbol `~` represents your user's home directory.
+In many cases, these directories are hidden, requiring you to manually direct your file management application to the specified path.
+Alternatively, you can utilize command-line copy or move utilities.
+While not mandatory, placing your custom data files in the default location is recommended.
+This setup allows you to seamlessly use both the provided message source files and your own custom sources within MorseCodeX.

 ## Latest Release V1.3.1.0

 Adds optional speed and tone randomization.
 Fix a bug introduced by V1.2 - not showing session data.
 In pileup mode tone randomization is enabled by default and selecting/deselecting tone randomization has no effect.
 Speed randomization can be used in any traning mode.
 The speed is selected between 70% - 110 % of current speed.
 The score take into account actual speed.